tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 path1: /restapispecifications.html
 ---

-Previously in this course, I explored using [Swagger UI](https://github.com/swagger-api/swagger-ui) as a way to publish your Swagger documentation, and I wrote a [brief tutorial](pubapis_swagger.html) on how to download Swagger UI from GitHub, customize the index.html file from the distribution folder to reference your own Swagger spec file, and then deploy it on a web server.
+Previously, I explored using [Swagger UI](https://github.com/swagger-api/swagger-ui) as a way to publish your Swagger documentation, and I wrote a [brief tutorial](pubapis_swagger.html) on how to download Swagger UI from GitHub, customize the index.html file from the distribution folder to reference your own Swagger spec file, and then deploy it on a web server.

 While the free Swagger UI approach works, you'll run into several problems: